Asserting a New Vision for the Revolutionary Body

 - Terry Rowden, Author, The Songs of Blind Folk: African American Musicians and the Cultures of Blindness

-The afternoon will be divided into three portions: A three hour workshop with Patricia Berne via Zoom and in-person facilitation, a screening of the film Sins Invalid, and participant Q&A.
+The afternoon will include a workshop with Patricia Berne via Zoom and in-person facilitation with Nomy Lamm; a screening of the 32 min. documentary entitled Sins Invalid; and participant discussion and Q&A about the film.

 Date and Time: Saturday, April 14, 2018, 1-5:30 p.m